Kaaykun/AdventOfCode/README.md

-# Advent of Code Solutions
+## Advent of Code

+Advent of Code is an annual coding event with daily coding challenges.
+Visit the Advent of Code website (https://adventofcode.com/) to learn more and participate.
-This repository contains my solutions for the Advent of Code challenges.
+This repository contains my solutions for the event puzzles.

 ## Overview